kief/infrastructure-as-code.com/_patterns/stack-configuration/index.md

 ### Stack integration patterns

 When a system's infrastructure is divided across multiple stacks, configuration usually needs to be passed from one stack to another.
 The mechanisms for doing this are closely related to those for per-instance configuration, although there are additional things to consider.
-This is discussed under [stack integration](/patterns/stack-integration/).

-### Stack orchestration tools

-Infrastructure projects often become complex in the number of different stack types, stack instances, and configuration options that are managed.
-Most stack management tools (such as Terraform, etc.) are designed around the use case of running for one stack instance of a project.
-Running the tool for multiple projects requires more orchestration, so teams inevitably write [scripts of various shapes and sizes to orchestrate this](/patterns/stack-orchestration-tools/).
+Stack integration patterns will be included in this pattern catalogue in the future.